Home › Forums › The XBRL API › Getting started with the XBRL Google Sheet and add-on

 Installation:

-- install the XBRL API Access Add-on to your Google Account first, using Chrome browser.
-Want to use your existing email with these resources, without creating a Gmail account?
+1. Install the Google Sheets XBRL Filed Data Add-on to your Google Account first, using a Chrome browser (NOTE: This add-on will not work with Firefox.).
+Want to use an existing email Google, without creating a Gmail account?
 Visit https://accounts.google.com/SignUpWithoutGmail.

-- open a Google Sheet template and use the make a copy option under the File menu from within your Google account
+5. Once you’ve confirmed that the =showData custom function is working, open a Google Sheet template and use the make a copy option under the File menu from within your Google account.

 Do not use the ‘request edit access’ option under the view button or ‘Add to My Drive’ under the file menu – these will not work.
 Using “Make a copy…” under the File menu creates an independent copy of the XBRL Spreadsheet in your Google Account